-4 (cf: P.L.2010, c.57, s.1)
+(cf: P.L.2010, c.57, s.1)

-- 3. (New section) Notwithstanding any provisions of the "Administrative Procedure Act," P. L. 1968, c.410 (C.52:14B-1 et seq.) to the contrary, the board shall, within 10 days of the effective date of P.L. , c.
-(C.) (pending before the Legislature as this bill), initiate a proceeding on the schedule set forth in this section allowing such proceeding to be completed to support the commencement of the LCAPP no later than January 31, 2011, and shall adopt, after notice, the opportunity for comment, and public hearing on the schedule set forth in this section, the following requirements for the LCAPP: - a. the establishment of the LCAPP that allows for offering financially-settled SOCAs for the purpose of facilitating the development of eligible generators; - b. the establishment of the LCAAP on the following schedule: - (1) the board shall complete the process to develop the SOCA no later than January 1, 2011; and - (2) SOCAs resulting from this process shall be awarded, executed and approved by the board with a written board order no later than February 25, 2011; - c. the participation of selected eligible generators with board approved, executed SOCAs in and clearing of the base residual auction conducted by PJM and scheduled to commence on May 2, 2011, as part of PJM's reliability pricing model for the delivery year 2015; - d. that it be limited to eligible generators in order to maximize economic benefits and job creation in the State; - e. that electric public utilities shall procure at least 500 megawatts and not more than '[1500] 1,000' megawatts of financially-settled SOCAs from the eligible generators; - f.
-1 [that no single eligible generator or its affiliate may enter into more than 900 megawatts of financially-settled standard offer capacity agreements; - g.] that eligible generators participating in the LCAPP shall be required to offer the maximum quantity, in megawatts, of the SOCA at the standard offer 'capacity' price of \$232.75 per megawatt per day, which represents a discount to the most recent clearing price established by the base residual auction conducted by the PJM in May, 2010 as part of the PJM's reliability pricing model; - 1 [h.] g.1 that the board select 1[an]1 eligible 1[generator] 45 generators1 from among the eligible generators participating in the 46 LCAPP for the award of a board-approved long-term financially47 settled SOCA for a term of not less than 15 years;1[.]1
+3. (New section) Notwithstanding any provisions of the "Administrative Procedure Act," P. L. 1968, c.410 (C.52:14B-1 et seq.) to the contrary, the board shall 2[, within 10 days of the effective date of P.L., c.
+(C.) (pending before the Legislature

+- as this bill), 2 initiate 2 and complete 2 a proceeding 2 [on] in - 2 accordance with2 the schedule set forth in this section 2[allowing - 3 such proceeding to be completed] 2 to support the commencement - 4 of the LCAPP 2[no later than January 31, 2011, and shall adopt, - 5 after notice, the opportunity for comment, and public hearing on the - schedule set forth in this section, the following requirements for the LCAPP]2: - 8 2[a. the establishment of the LCAPP that allows for offering 9 financially-settled SOCAs for the purpose of facilitating the development of eligible generators;

+- b. the establishment of the LCAAP on the following schedule: - (1) the board shall complete the process to develop the SOCA no later than January 1, 2011; and - (2) SOCAs resulting from this process shall be awarded, executed and approved by the board with a written board order no later than February 25, 2011; - c. the participation of selected eligible generators with board approved, executed SOCAs in and clearing of the base residual auction conducted by PJM and scheduled to commence on May 2, 2011, as part of PJM's reliability pricing model for the delivery year 2015; - d. that it be limited to eligible generators in order to maximize economic benefits and job creation in the State; - e. that electric public utilities shall procure at least 500 megawatts and not more than '[1500] 1,000' megawatts of financially-settled SOCAs from the eligible generators; - f.
+1[that no single eligible generator or its affiliate may enter into more than 900 megawatts of financially-settled standard offer capacity agreements;

+g.]
+1